TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ### Equivalence to t-test and ANOVA

-Intro here.
-Dependent can be a categorical variable.
+So far we have shown how to fit a linear model with a continuous explanatory variable.
+However, the explanatory variable can also be categorical variable, like group membership.
 In this case, null hypothesis becomes that the group means are all the same, just like t-test and ANOVA.
-  Coefficients same as for ANOVA.
-Encode group means the same way too.
+The coefficients returned will be the same as for ANOVA, and the group means will be encoded just like with ANOVA.
+In the two-sample case, the equal-variances unpaired samples version of `t.test()`, `aov()` and `lm()` will produce identical estimates on differences in group means and p-values for the null hypothesis.

 Here we will look at the equivalency of all three procedures in the two-samples case: